Temporal Ghosts and the Problem With Historical Truth

 • did lineage remain intact?

-• did recovery succeed?
+• did restoration succeed?

 Checkpoint 160 introduced a much more precise question:

-Which memories are operationally alive?
+Which memories are operationally alive

 The repair introduced: